I have XLRS, dyslexia, and ADHD.

 Why I built Rift

-A congenital eye condition that makes reading on screens harder.
-I depend on text-to-speech for hours a day — I wanted voices that don’t create their own fatigue.
+A genetic eye condition that makes screen reading hard.
+I listen for hours a day — I wanted voices that don’t add their own fatigue.

-Text doesn’t cooperate with my brain.
-I needed a way to speak instead of type and listen instead of read — without sending my voice to someone’s cloud.
+Text fights my brain.
+I needed to speak instead of type and listen instead of read — without my voice leaving my Mac.

 My thinking doesn’t follow a straight line.
 Most voice tools cut you off after two seconds of silence.
-Rift waits until you’re actually done.
+Rift waits until you stop.

 The features I built for myself turn out to help everyone.